SC collegiums headed by CJI Lalit recommends transfer of CJs of Orissa, J-K HCs | Law-Order

 - India

-The collegiums have recommended the name of Justice Jaswant Singh, Justice P B Varale and Ali Mohammad Magrey as as Chief Justices of Orissa, Karnataka and Jammu and Kashmir high courts respectively.

-A separate statement has been issued with regard to the transfer of three other high court judges.
+Besides these, the collegium, in its separate statement uploaded on the apex court website on September 30, with regard to the transfer of three high court judges.

+“The Supreme Court Collegium in its meeting held on September 28, 2022, has recommended elevation of Judges as Chief Justices of the High Courts, as mentioned ...,” it said.

+Justice Jaswant Singh, who was originally from the Punjab and Haryana High Court, has been recommended to become the Chief Justice of the Orissa High Court.
+While Justice P B Varale, whose parent high court is the Bombay HC, would become the Chief Justice of the Karnataka High Court, Justice Ali Mohammad Magrey would head the Jammu and Kashmir HC if the Centre accepts the recommendation of the Collegium.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)